How to Save Historic Food Establishments

 When an old neighborhood restaurant closes for good, it can be shocking and disheartening.
 Gentrification, displacement, and the inability to find an adequate owner are just some of the factors that shutter establishments that have been around for generations.

 This toolkit explores some of the ways within your power to help keep your favorite historic food establishments—from restaurants and cafes, to bakeries and markets—in business.

 How Patrons Can Support Historic Small Restaurants

 Think before you eat.

-- Example: Get involved in a “Buy Local” campaign with your neighborhood association or start one yourself.
-Such campaigns encourage consumers to spend on independent businesses, help foster community economic growth, and maintain unique neighborhood character.
+You can also get involved in a “Buy Local” campaign with your neighborhood association or start one yourself.
+These campaigns encourage consumers to spend on independent businesses, help foster community economic growth, and maintain unique neighborhood character.

 Independently owned food establishments are sometimes family affairs, which means getting to the owner could be easier than you think.
 Don’t hesitate to strike up a conversation with staff to see if the owner is around to chat.
 A conversation could be a good opportunity to learn how the business is faring and if it needs any help.

 Establishments not covered by rent-control laws might face prohibitive rent hikes that make it difficult, if not impossible, to remain open.
 In these cases, see if the managers have started a petition that customers can sign asking the landlord for rent concessions or negations.
 Some landlords may be willing to compromise on rent increases when they see consumers rallying to keep a business in place.

 How Restaurant Managers Can Help Protect Historic Food Establishments

 Support proactive legislation and encourage patrons to do the same.